dellax/react-progress-bar-battlenet-style/README.md

 **Optional props**
 `colors={[orange,yellow,green]}`
 default: `colors={[30, 55, 85]}`
-Percentage value at which the progress bar changes to desired color
+Percentage value at which the progress bar changes to given color

 ```javascript
 import ProgressBar from 'react-progress-bar-battlenet-style';
 import ReactDOM from 'react-dom';